-The method of age affirmation should require the visitor to actively input their date of birth including day, month and year or, where possible, similar mechanism with same effect (Example: display the year field first and only the month in case the year is in conflict with LPA/LDA, and day only in case the month is in conflict with LPA/LDA).
+The AAP should require the visitor to actively input their date of birth including day, month and year or, where possible, similar mechanism with same effect (Example: display the year field first and only the month in case the year is in conflict with LPA/LDA, and day only in case the month is in conflict with LPA/LDA).
 These should not be prefilled with example dates.